MicrosoftDocs/visualstudio-docs/mac/customizing-the-ide.md

 ### Side-by-side editing support

-Visual Studio for Mac allows you to open text editors side-by-side, or to have an editor as a detached floating window.
+Visual Studio for Mac allows you to open text editors side by side, or to have an editor as a detached floating window.

 2-column mode can be enabled through the View menu item by selecting **View > Editor Columns > 2 columns**, or by dragging an editor tab to one of the edges of the editor area: